WHAT IS A FLOATING DECK?

 - It’s not in front of an egress door

-There are numerous advantages to choosing a floating deck.
+A floating deck offers numerous advantages.
 In addition to not requiring a building permit, floating decks are far easier and faster to build than elevated decks.
-They don’t require frost depth footings and don’t need handrails because they are so close to the ground.
-Because a floating deck is ground-level, repairing and maintaining them is easy.
-And if you want to move a floating deck, just lift it up and relocate to a new spot.
+They also don’t require frost depth footings and don’t need handrails because they’re so close to the ground.
+Because a floating deck is ground level, repairing and maintaining them is relatively easy.

 Always use pressure-treated lumber to build a floating deck frame.
 If you can find ground contact pressure-treated lumber, that’s even better.
-The extra processing these boards go through protects them from the additional threat of deterioration from being so close to the ground.
-Many kinds of lumber make beautiful decking material consider redwood or cedar.
+The extra processing these boards go through protects them from deterioration, which is an additional threat because floating decks are so close to the ground.

-When you entrust your floating deck installation to Mr. Handyman, you’re getting a professional carpenter with an average 10 years’ experience.
+When you hire Mr. Handyman for floating deck installation, you get a professional carpenter with an average 10 years’ experience.
 Request service today or call your local Mr. Handyman at (877) 685-1377.